SingularisArt/Website/content/posts/note-taking-with-latex-part-2/index.en.md

 description: 'I go over using LaTeX to create, use, and manage your citations.
 I also talk about how to use Zotero, a citation managing application.'
 images: []

-tags: ['tutorial', 'notes', 'note taking']
+tags: ['tutorial', 'notes', 'note taking', 'latex note taking series']
 categories: ['latex', 'school']

 lightgallery: true